clickwithclark/eslint-config-clickwithclark/readme.md

 ```

 6. Now you can manually lint your code by running `npm run lint` and fix all fixable issues with `npm run lint:fix`.
 You probably want your editor to do this though.

+7. Add this script to easily document process if for working with [Preview JSDOC](https://github.com/ludorival/vscode-preview-jsdoc)

 ## Global Install